gzodataserver/odataserver/README.md

 # Create an account
 curl -d '{"email":"jonas@gizur.com"}' http://appdev.gizur.com:9000/create_account

-# Reset passowrd.
+# Reset password.
 A mail is sent with reset instructions.
 The password is sent
 # in the API response to simplify development.
 This is turned off in production.
 curl -d '{"accountId":"0b213a639078","email":"jonas@gizur.com"}' http://appdev.gizur.com:9000/0b213a639078/s/reset_password